embetrix/gpstrack/README.md

 # Map Liveview

 [EON real-time map dashboard](https://www.pubnub.com/developers/eon/) is used to visualize the position on the map in realtime.
-To use change [gpstrack.html] https://github.com/embexus/gpstrack/blob/master/gpstrack.html) to input:
+To use change [gpstrack.html](https://github.com/embexus/gpstrack/blob/master/gpstrack.html) to input:

  * PubNub subcription key
  * PubNub Channel
  * MapBox Id

-You can then open the html file locally with a browser or upload it to a webserver.
+Finally you can then open the html file locally with a browser or upload it to a webserver.

 # Licensing